shravan97/PyRDF/README.md

 Possible future improvements
 ----------------------------

-* Add support for more backends
+* Make PyRDF available for use on [SWAN](https://swan.web.cern.ch/)
+* Integrate PyRDF with PyROOT’s RDataFrame
 * Allow users to pass a `Backend` instance to `PyRDF.use`
 * Add support for accepting C++ mapper functions
-* Create a Jupyter extension at least to indicate the progress in Local execution

 Quick links
 -----------